dharamveer742/nodejs/11JWT/README.md

 I used httpOnly cookie to store access token bcz httpOnly cookie are not accessible by js so they are more secure

-npm packages used :- cookie-parser,jsonwebtoken,dotenv
+npm packages used :- cookie-parser,jsonwebtoken,dotenv,bcrypt